rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 ## CRS Newsletter Snippet -- November 1985 - Vol 1 # 3

-The introduction acknowledged that the 16-bit IBM PC was overtaking the 10 year old 8-bit CP/M market, stating that "The ratio of CP/M to lBM users has changed from 100% CP/M in 1982/83 to approximately 60% IBM/40% CP/M now.
+The introduction acknowledged that the 16-bit IBM PC was overtaking the 10 year old 8-bit CP/M market, stating that "The ratio of CP/M to IBM users has changed from 100% CP/M in 1982/83 to approximately 60% IBM/40% CP/M now.
 New IBM users joining us outnumber CP/M users by about 4 to 1.
 The amount of new CP/M public domain software is dropping considerably ... we now get about 7 disks a month of new CP/M programs, as compared to about 25 disks a month of IBM/MS-DOS stuff.
-Well .... we think that CP/M will remain popular among programmers, developers and anyone that needs the speed available from the CP/M operating system."
+Well, we think that CP/M will remain popular among programmers, developers and anyone that needs the speed available from the CP/M operating system."

-"So, CP/M users certainly shouldn't dispair.
+"So, CP/M users certainly shouldn't despair.
 Our CP/M library is in excess of 800 volumes, and there should be something there for everyone.
-We plan to keep supporting CP/M .
-Indeed, of our 12 machines, 6 of them run CP/M, so there's likely to be lots here for a good long time."
+We plan to keep supporting CP/M. Indeed, of our 12 machines, 6 of them run CP/M, so there's likely to be lots here for a good long time."

 ## CRS Newsletter Snippet -- December 1985 - Vol 1 # 4